Spike Goddard

-Richard "Spike" Goddard (born 17 August 1992) is an Australian racing driver.
+Richard Charles "Spike" Goddard (born 17 August 1992) is an Australian racing driver.

 Career

 Karting

 Goddard began his racing career in karting at the age of fourteen and raced in his native Australia.

 Formula Ford

 In 2009, he graduated to single–seaters into the Australian Formula Ford NSW Series, competing in the final three races.
 For the next year, Goddard also competed in Formula Ford Victoria series in Australia.
 He finished this championship on the third place.

 Goddard decided to move in United Kingdom to contest in British Formula Ford Championship in 2011 with Jamun Racing.
 He had nineteen point-scoring finishes in 24 races and finally finished tenth.

 Formula Three

 In 2012, Goddard graduated to the Rookie Class of the British Formula 3 Championship, competing for ThreeBond with T-Sport.
 Fellow Australian racer Duvashen Padayachee was his only rival in this, because only Goddard and Padayachee raced the season full-time.
 The other four drivers competed in less than half the season.
 Goddard took the championship title with 49-point advantage on Padayachee.

 Goddard will continue his collaboration for ThreeBond with T-Sport, competing in FIA European Formula Three Championship full-time in 2013.